 Discover the influencing factors driving prices in each region and receive reports via our Dashboard service, email or ftp.
 Our news, analysis and market intelligence will give you the confidence to make informed commercial decisions.

-Planned BPA plant turnarounds in parts of northeast and southeast Asia in the upcoming fourth quarter is likely to curtail production and keep supply availability in check.
-Market participants are also watching volatility in upstream related phenol and benzene prices in China, which might influence BPA market sentiment.
+Upcoming scheduled bisphenol (BPA) plant turnarounds in parts of northeast and southeast Asia in the later part of the first quarter of 2019 is expected to limit production and keep supply availability in check.

 We offer the following regional Bisphenol A analysis and news coverage to keep you informed of factors and developments affecting prices in the Bisphenol A marketplace.

 Regional price assessments, published daily or weekly, enabling you to keep track of trading prices, understand price drivers/fluctuations and set a benchmark for contract price settl ements.
 ICIS offers reports on over 180 commodities across the global petrochemical, energy and fertilizer markets.
 Information covered in our price reports includes:

 Information is accessed online, via the ICIS dashboard service and is configurable to suit your preferences.

 Produced by the ICIS Consulting team, these reports give a robust rolling 12-month price forecast, trade balances and in-depth analysis into where markets are heading – providing a valuable tool to support your short- to medium-term plans.